Skip to Content

 © selflessbeings_4legged

-The American Show Line German Shepherd is a popular choice for those who appreciate beauty and grace in their pets.
+The American Show Line German Shepherd is known for its beauty and grace, bred primarily for appearance and often seen in dog shows.

 2. West German Show Line